isomerpages/dis-dotc/index.md

       title: DOTC Team Retreat at Sembawang Air Base
       subtitle: Life at DOTC
       id: infopic
-      description: The Digital Ops-Tech Centre (DOTC) team embarked on an insightful retreat to Sembawang Air Base to gain a deeper understanding of the RSAF.
+      description: The team embarked on an eye-opening retreat to Sembawang Air Base, gaining deeper insights into the RSAF and a glimpse into SAF life at Chong Pang Camp.
-      button: Learn More
+      button: Read More
       url: /dotc-team-retreat-a-behind-the-scenes-look-at-how-an-air-base-operates/
       image: /images/Image_4__2_.jpg
       alt: Image alt text